 2. What is the data source?

-- Internal Source – The data found within the organization is an internally sourced dataset.
+- Internal Source – The data found within the organization is an internally sourced metrics.
 The cost and time consumption for this type of data is considerably less.
-Some examples are sales records, marketing records, sensor data, website traffic data, production data, inventory data, etc.
+Some examples are sales records, marketing records, sensor, website traffic, production, and inventory data.

 Scope of Business Analytics

-The scope of business analytics is not limited to one industry, sector, system, or process, but spans across the end-to-end organization.
-Companies from any sector can implement business analytics to optimize their processes.
-Some areas where business analytics creates high-impact optimizations and drives ROI are:
+The scope of business analytics is expansive, transcending industry, sector, system, or process boundaries, and spanning across the end-to-end organization.
+Companies from any sector can harness the power of business analytics to optimize their processes and drive ROI.
+Business analytics creates high-impact optimizations and drives financial returns in various areas such as hiring and recruitment, finance, supply chain planning and operations, logistics and transportation, inventory management, sales and marketing, and customer experience.

 The experts at Quantzig create focused advanced analytics solutions, turning data into actionable insights that allow us to target and transform different areas of the client’s business.
 Our advanced analytics expertise spans industries, sectors, and functions.
 We are not just experts at analytics but also excel at bridging the gap between analytics insights and business logic.
 We not only provide you solutions to your complex problems but ensure that our solutions are operationalized across your organizational processes.